- What is blended learning?

 - 28% of undergraduate students in the U.S. chose schools where they could take both online and on-campus courses (Statista, 2020, p.
 9).

-- Online learners worldwide spent an average of 1.6 hours a week learning through digital reading.
+- Recent elearning statistics reveal that online learners worldwide spent an average of 1.6 hours a week learning through digital reading.

 Source: Digital Learning Consortium (DLC)